apache/pulsar/site2/docs/administration-pulsar-shell.md

 ````

-Once you configured your cluster, you have to set it as current:
+Once you've configured your cluster, set it as current:

 ```
 default(localhost)> config use mycluster